• Skip to primary navigation

 We typically spread the corn tortilla with some of the avocado crema, then top that with the black beans, sweet potato and the cotija cheese.

 I sometimes add diced avocado and cilantro to the tacos.
-It just depends on what I have lying around the house.sweet potato tacos with avocado crema .
-These are the perfect meatless taco!
+It just depends on what I have lying around the house.

 Prep time